 Andrew Burrow – University of Miami

 From South Africa.
-Andrew completed a 100 win record at Miami in his 4 years and capped it off in 1987 with the NCAA National Singles Championship while leading the UM Tennis Team to a top eight finish.
+Andrew completed a 100-win record at Miami in his four years and capped it off in 1987 with the NCAA National Singles Championship while leading the UM Tennis Team to a top eight finish.
 Burrow is a member of the Intercollegiate Tennis Hall of Fame and currently oversees the racquet program at the The Reserve Club in Aiken, South Carolina.

 Kevin Curren – University of Texas

 Curren played college tennis for the University of Texas and won the NCAA singles title in 1979.
 In 1984, Curren powered his way through the draw and played Mats Wilander in the final of the Australian, which he lost in four sets.
 In 1985, Curren reached the final at Wimbledon.
 En route to the final, he comprehensively defeated future six-time Grand Slam winner, Stefan Edberg in the fourth round, the then-World No. 1 John McEnroe in the quarter-finals, and World No. 3 Jimmy Connors in the semi-finals.
 In the final he lost in four sets to Boris Becker.
 Though he never won a Grand Slam singles title, Curren did win four Grand Slam doubles titles.
 During his career, Curren won five top-level singles titles and 26 doubles titles.
 His career-high rankings were World No. 5 in singles and World No. 3 in doubles.